CHIPPED NAIL POLISH

 As I learned about nail structure and how the nails absorb water, my lightbulb turned on!

-Nails absorb water from both sides—through the nail bed and from the nail plate surface.
+Nails absorb water from both sides—through the pink nail bed and from the nail plate surface.
 All exposed areas of the nail plate absorb water.

 As I wrote in my article about preventing peeling nails, healthy nails are a perfect blend of 18% water and 5% oil.

 Nail polish is a coating over the top of the nail.
 Although it looks solid, it is not.
 Water and oil can penetrate through polish, but at a significantly slower rate than when nails are bare.
+Many people wonder if oil can penetrate the polish to help their nails be stronger.
+The absorption is too slow to have any effect.

 Nail polish also protects the nail plate from losing water and oil through evaporation and extensive hand washing, especially when using soap.